Desjardins Review (2025 Update – Free ETFs + Stock Trading)

 The Desjardins Online Brokerage offers no-commission trading on most mutual funds, although there are some exemptions.
 Personally, we’re not big fans of mutual funds even as a long-term safe investment, so this doesn’t really add a lot of value in our opinion.

 Commission-free trading of stocks as well as ETFs is a possible game-changer, though.
 It led to a surge in Disnat customer satisfaction following the announcement.
-Desjardins is now ranked #3 in JD Power’s Customer Satisfaction Study.
+Desjardins is now ranked #2 in JD Power’s Customer Satisfaction Study for self-directed investors.

 We’re keeping an eye on the situation to see if we need to reconsider our assessment.